 Bob’s Red Mill Egg Replacer

-Just egg is a gluten free liquid egg replacer that you can find in the refrigerated case with the eggs in most grocery stores.
+Just Egg is a gluten free liquid egg replacer found in the refrigerated case with the eggs in most grocery stores.
 It is made with water, mung bean protein isolate, and expeller-pressed canola oil. it contains less than 2% of dehydrated onion, gellan gum, natural carrot extractives (color), natural flavors, natural turmeric extractives (color), potassium citrate, salt, sugar, tapioca syrup solids, tetrasodium pyrophosphate, transglutaminase, and nisin (preservative).

-This is a product that is designed to mimic eggs in many ways, including making vegan scrambled eggs.
-In baking, it should be used in recipes with a stronger flavor so that the bean flavor is masked.
+This product is designed to mimic eggs in many ways, including making vegan scrambled eggs.
+In baking, it should be used in recipes with a stronger flavor to mask the bean flavor.

 Aquafaba is the liquid from a can of chickpeas and can be used as an egg replacer in baking because it has similar properties to egg whites.
-When whipped, aquafaba forms a stable foam that can be used in a variety of recipes, including meringues, and macarons, and as an egg white substitute in baking.
-Here's how you can use aquafaba as an egg replacer:
+When whipped, aquafaba forms a stable foam that can be used in various recipes, including meringues and macarons, and as an egg white substitute in baking.
+Here’s how you can use aquafaba as an egg replacer:

 - Drain a can of chickpeas and reserve the liquid.
 Use this liquid in baking and add it to the liquid ingredients.

-mixing bowland beat with an electric mixer until it forms soft peaks.
+mixing bowland beat with an electric mixer until it forms soft peaks for meringues and macarons.
 This can take anywhere from 5 to 15 minutes, depending on the strength of your mixer.

 - Use the whipped aquafaba as a substitute for egg whites in your recipe.
-I didn't detect any strong bean flavors, but some people do notice it so I would say use it in baking recipes that have another predominant flavor, like chocolate.
+I didn’t detect any strong bean flavors, but some people do notice it, so I would say use it in baking recipes with another predominant flavor, like chocolate.